Inspiration: Terry McMillan

 "You've got it kid!" she said enthusiastically.

-I looked at her surprised.
+I looked at her taken aback by her reply.

 "Excuse me?"
 I asked of her rather uncouth tongue.

 The apparition put her hands on her hips.

 "You asked for help didn't you?" she asked me.